 “Today, our hearts are heavy with a sense of loss, and yet we can’t help but celebrate the remarkable life of Walter Mondale, a man who was committed to making our nation and our world a better and more just place for everyone,” Dean Laura Bloomberg said.
 “During his time in public office, he led with compassion, he demanded justice, and he championed reform through bipartisan cooperation.”

-Whether it was his landmark effort as Minnesota attorney general to ensure the right to counsel for indigent criminal defendants, his championing in the U.S. Senate for fair housing legislation, or his role in working to balance individual liberties and homeland security by holding intelligence agencies accountable, Mondale made enormous contributions to the strength and durability of our democratic institutions.
+Whether it was his landmark effort as Minnesota attorney general to ensure the right to counsel for indigent criminal defendants, his championing in the U.S. Senate of fair housing legislation, or his role in working to balance individual liberties and homeland security by holding intelligence agencies accountable, Mondale made enormous contributions to the strength and durability of our democratic institutions.

 Mondale, a Democrat, served as Minnesota Attorney General from 1960 to 1964.
 He was appointed to the U.S. Senate upon the resignation of Sen. Hubert Humphrey following Humphrey's election as vice president in 1964.
 Mondale was elected to a full Senate term in 1966 and reelected in 1972.